-If you have ever though of taking your passion for baking to the next level by selling your baked goods to members of the community, it involves a bit more than setting up your kitchen with the appropriate supplies.
+If you have ever thought of taking your passion for baking to the next level by selling your baked goods to members of the community, it involves a bit more than setting up your kitchen with the appropriate supplies.
 However, it does not require going through all the licensing and processes that are required of a commercial bakery.

-Before 2018, Wisconsin home bakers were not allowed to sell baked goods from their home kitchens without complying with Wisconsin regulations for commercial bakers.
-However, an exemption has now been created that allows Wisconsin home bakers to sell baked goods.
+Before 2018, Wisconsin homebakers were not allowed to sell baked goods from their home kitchens without complying with Wisconsin regulations for commercial bakers.
+However, an exemption has now been created that allows Wisconsin homebakers to sell baked goods.
 This exemption is known as the "Cottage laws".

 So what's a baked good?

 According to the Wisconsin Department of Agriculture Trade Consumer Protection (DATCP), this exemption only applies to baked goods.
-They define baked goods as baked items that have exposed to a dry heat transmitted via air at least 140 degrees Fahrenheit in a closed chamber.
+They define baked goods as baked items that are exposed to a dry heat transmitted via air at least 140 degrees Fahrenheit in a closed chamber.

-While dehydrator uses dry air in a closed chamber, it does not qualify for this exemption.
+While a dehydrator uses dry air in a closed chamber, it does not qualify for this exemption.
 In addition to the baking requirement, the baked goods in question must not be potentially hazardous as defined under state law.
 This means that the baked goods must not be capable of growing infectious microorganisms, cultivating salmonella or botulism.

-There is no restriction on the amount of money a home baker can make in a year or how the home baker has to sell their goods, which means they are not forced to only use farmer’s markets or other community markets to sell their goods.
+There is no restriction on the amount of money a home baker can make in a year or how the home baker has to sell their goods, which means they are not forced only to use farmer’s markets or other community markets to sell their goods.